 Whenever you think of a country or a city, you can’t help but relate it to its most prominent piece of architecture.
 It is hard to imagine New York without the Statue of Liberty, the same way, the thought of Paris cannot be complete without the Eiffel Tower.
 Architecture, the power of thinking and drawing out structures that look incredible is one of the greatest powers of humanity.

 The best architectural miracles have been the signature of humanity for millennia being used as the treasured symbols for cities and countries.
-It takes a lot of imagination to come up with the greatest structures we enjoy viewing today.
+They are often surrounded in wrought iron fencing with security everywhere making them safe tourist locations.
+So it goes without saying that it takes a lot of imagination to come up with the greatest structures we enjoy viewing today.
 It, however, takes even greater effort to bring these imaginations to life, which is why these 10 structures are just unbelievable.

 Statue Of Liberty

 Standing on Liberty Island, this iconic statue, which depicts the Roman goddess Libertas, is so dominating.
 It was designed by the French sculptor Frederic Auguste Bartholdi.
 It was given to the US people as a gift from the French people after the union won the civil war and passed the emancipation bill.
 The icon is a symbol of freedom in the US and has served as a welcoming sight for all visitors to New York.

 Liberty enlightening the world, as the official name of the statue goes, implies the flaming torch is a symbol of liberty and enlightenment.
 Lady Liberty’s head has a crown which has seven spikes emanating from sides.
 Many believe that the spikes represent the seven continents of the earth.
 Diplomacy aside, that pretty goddess is now the symbol of liberty the world over.